-I currently have two ongoing computing projects.
 Andrew Q. Philips and I maintain programs in R and Stata to estimate the ARDL-bounds procedure for cointegration and provide dynamically simulated inferences in ARDL models.
 Both live under the umbrella of

 dynamac.
 Instructions for downloading and using either version can be found on Github.
 Additionally, the R source files, binaries, vignettes, and manuals are available on CRAN.
 I'm the maintainer of the R version: you can contact me directly with suggestions or bugs.
 We have a broader interest in quantities of interest derived from stochastic simulations generally, and we are exploring that interest in an ongoing set of projects.